heremaps/here-data-sdk-typescript/docs/examples/here-data-sdk-example/README.md

-# Getting Started with the React App and Here Data SDK for Typescript
+# Get started with the React App and HERE Data SDK for Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Run the App
+## Run the app

 1. Copy `./public/credentials.json.sample` to `./public/credentials.json`, and then add your credentials to that file.